-Champions League draw in full
+Champions League Draw in Full

-The Champions League group stage draw was conducted in Monaco as the likes of Real Madrid, Manchester City and Juventus discovered their opponents.
+The Champions League group stage draw was conducted in Monaco on Thursday as Real Madrid, Manchester City, Juventus and more discovered their opponents.

 The 32 qualified clubs will compete over six matchdays from September to December.